AnupShrestha28/Blog-App-Apis/README.md

 # Blogging Platform Backend

-A robust and scalable backend solution for a blogging platform, built with **Node.js** and **TypeScript**.
+A scalable backend solution for a blogging platform, built with **Node.js** and **TypeScript**.
 This project includes essential functionalities such as user authentication, blog post management, comment handling, image uploads, and more, leveraging **PostgreSQL** with **Prisma ORM** for database management.
 Swagger is integrated for seamless API documentation.

 ---